bruits/maudit/website/content/docs/routing.md

 Like static routes, dynamic routes must be [registered](#registering-routes) in the `coronate` function in order for them to be built.

+### Optional parameters

+Dynamic routes can also have optional parameters by using the `Option<T>` type in the parameters struct.
+These parameters will be completely removed from the URL and file path when they are `None`.
+For instance, in a route with the path `/posts/[category]/[slug]`, if the `category` parameter is `None`, the resulting URL will be `/posts/my-blog-post/`.

+This feature is notably useful when creating paginated routes (ex: `/posts/[page]`), where the first page sometimes does not include a page number in the URL, but subsequent pages do (e.g., `/blog` for the first page and `/blog/1` for the second page).

+Maudit will automatically collapse repeated slashes in the URL and file path into a single slash, as such `/articles/[slug]/[page]/` where `page` is `None` will result in `/articles/my-article/`, and not `/articles/my-article//`.

 ## Endpoints

 Maudit supports returning other types of content besides HTML, such as JSON, plain text or binary data.
-To do this, simply add a file extension to the route path and return the content in the `render` method.
+To do this, add a file extension to the route path and return the content in the `render` method.
 Both static and dynamic routes can be used as endpoints.

 ```rs
 use maudit::route::prelude::*;